-Stablecoins, which have grown in aggregate value from about \$12B in July 2020 to about \$230B as of March 2025, are a form of digital asset that is intended to maintain a 1-to-1 peg with a reference asset often by holding reserves as collateral.
+Stablecoins, which have grown in aggregate value from about \$12B in July 2020 to almost \$250B as of May 2025, are a form of digital asset that is intended to maintain a 1-to-1 peg with a reference asset often by holding reserves as collateral.
 Stablecoins are unique among digital assets in that they mimic commercial bank money with potential use as a means of payment and as a deposit substitute restricting credit availability.
 Today, stablecoins are used primarily as a way to access digital asset markets, but many stablecoin issuers envision broader use of stablecoins for everyday payments in the future.

 There is currently no comprehensive federal framework for regulating stablecoin issuers or related service providers.
-However, the House Financial Services Committee is circulating a discussion draft called the STABLE Act and the Senate Banking Committee passed the GENIUS Act, S.919, out of committee on a bipartisan basis.
-Passing stablecoin legislation that establishes a regulatory framework for payment stablecoin issuers is a priority for both chambers and the Administration.
+However, both the House Financial Services Committee's STABLE ACT, H.R.
+2392, and the Senate Banking Committee's GENIUS Act, S.919, have passed out of committee on a bipartisan basis.
+They each await floor action with the Senate likely to move first.
+While there are several differences between the two bills, passing stablecoin legislation that establishes a regulatory framework for payment stablecoin issuers is a priority for both chambers and the Administration.